 Every mattress sold in the United States must pass a federal flammability test codified at 16 CFR Part 1633, in effect since 2007.
 The standard doesn't specify how a mattress has to achieve flame resistance.
 Manufacturers have three real options:

 • Chemical flame retardants.
 Brominated and chlorinated compounds applied to foam or fabric.
 Effective.
 Cheap.
-Several have been linked to documented health concerns — and contribute to how foam off-gasses over time.
+Several have been linked to documented health concerns — and contribute to how foam off-gasses over time and to the question of whether memory foam is toxic.

 • Naturally flame-resistant fibers.
 Wool, viscose rayon, modacrylic.
 Effective.
 More expensive.
 The default in higher-priced certified-organic mattresses.